 • Ask your dentist to keep you informed as she is doing the procedure.
 Remember that you have the right to know what is happening.

 Script procedures that scare you.
 Tackling a fear can cause any person to lose confidence and avoid a situation.
-Employing the behavioural tactic of scripting before your appointment can help you engage with otherwise scary situations and minimise your fear of the dentist.
+Employing the behavioral tactic of scripting before your appointment can help you engage with otherwise scary situations and minimize your fear of the dentist.

 • Scripting is a technique where you conceptualize a game plan or “script” for a specific situation and follow through with it.
 For example, if you are scared of an upcoming teeth cleaning, write notes and develop a plan that will allow you to have equal command of the appointment.
 Think about what you could say in response to any questions or contingencies that may arise in your interaction.

 Frame dental procedures in simple terms.
 If you fear a dentist’s visit or a specific procedure, frame it in simple terms.
 Framing is a behavioral technique that can help you shape how you think and feel about specific situations by making them seem commonplace or banal.

 • If you are afraid about getting your teeth cleaned, you can reframe it as “this is a quick procedure that’s just like brushing my teeth.”

 • Working with smaller and more manageable units can help you overcome any fears.

 Employ relaxation techniques.
 Relaxing can help you have a more pleasant experience at the dentist and may minimize your fears.
 From breathing exercises to medication, there are different relaxation techniques you can employ to manage your dental phobia.

 • Many dentists will suggest using nitrous oxide, sedation, or anti-anxiety medications such as alprazolam to help you relax during your visit.